 The petting zoo was started in 2000, and has travelled to Yellowknife and entertained in the Fairmont Banff Springs Hotel’s grand ball room.
 The zoo has been at Edmonton's City Hall, at Northlands Park, CFB, and at many large venues.
 Many visitors to the farm love to tour the petting zoo in families, through birthday parties, or in school/other groups.
 The mobile petting zoo is a fun way for volunteers to interact with the animals and get to experience many social and equine events.

 Horse Sense is very child and adult friendly, and volunteers are always welcome.
 It’s a safe learning environment, and with so much to do there is always something to learn.
 In such a versatile place something new is always happening, and life is never dull.
 Sonya has made Horse Sense a loving, warm, and safe home away from home for many people.

 Horse Sense was nominated Best Small Business in 2014 and 2015 in St. Albert.

 At Horse Sense, Sonya has imported a Black Egyptian homozygous stallion “Knights N Blacksatin”, who is siring elegant athletic type black offspring.

 The first Cinderella carriage imported to Canada is also located at Horse Sense zoo.
 The Cinderella carriage has taken brides and grooms downtown Jasper Ave, Hotel McDonald and legislature grounds.
-Sonya trained 2 grey Arabians who previously had little driving experience, to drive as a pair to pull the carriage and add elegance.
+Sonya trained 2 grey Arabians who previously had no driving experience, to drive as a pair to pull the carriage and add elegance.